Skip to content

 As part of your mental health care plan, you will be able to access Medicare rebates for some individual and group appointments.

-Our caring staff understand our patients’ concerns during this unprecedented time, and we encourage those with concerns about their mental health to make an appointment.
+The caring staff understand the patients’ concerns during this unprecedented time, and we encourage those with concerns about their mental health to make an appointment.

-We want to assure you that you will be seen by our doctor in a COVID-Safe environment, and we will tailor our services to meet your needs and concerns.
+We want to assure you that you will be seen by the doctor in a COVID-Safe environment, and we will tailor the services to meet your needs and concerns.

-To keep our staff and our patients safe during the pandemic, a COVID-Safe environment has been strictly implemented for face-to-face appointments.
+To keep a staff and the patients safe during the pandemic, a COVID-Safe environment has been strictly implemented for face-to-face appointments.
 However, we also offer the convenience of phone consultations in certain situations where a face-to-face is not required or possible.

-If you are concerned about your mental health, phone our friendly team at Clayfield’s Junction Road Family Practice on 07 3857 2799.
+If you are concerned about your mental health, phone the friendly team at Clayfield’s Junction Road Family Practice on 07 3857 2799.

 [1] https://www.blackdoginstitute.org.au/wp-content/uploads/2020/04/20200319_covid19-evidence-and-reccomendations.pdf